AWJ RETREAT

 TESTIMONIALS

-Though this is our 1st retreat, the AWJ instructors have come to Nairobi to attend an instructor training (March 2024) and have had a glimpse of what you would be experiencing IN KENYA.
-Here is what our instructors have to say:
+From our AWJ instructors who have come to Nairobi to attend an instructor training (March 2024) and have had a glimpse of what you would be experiencing IN KENYA -

 “For me, being there in the midst of the